bthalehog/mvc/README.md

 20250421 New tag v2.0.2, shifted complexity from card- to deck-class, turned deck-function into deck-method, all classes now functional.
 20250421 New tag v2.0.3, Controller and views working, starting on graphics.
 20250421 New tag v2.0.3, Graphics working, routes working, need final functionality to classes.
+20250421 New tag v2.0.4, Fixed overflow of echo/print_r leaking into hmtl.
+Added functionality to classes for final criteria.
+Views working.

 ![](./public/img/bwtailgun.png)